 Location: Jalan Riau 47, Bandung

-Oasis carried a lot of T-shirts during my visit, especially men and kids T-shirts.
+Oasis carried a large selection of T-shirts during my visit, especially men and kids T-shirts.
 We didn’t buy anything here.

 Location: Jalan Riau 51, Bandung.